fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 5. Under the "Scenes to Build" section, click "Add Current"
 6. Click the "Player Settings" button and open the "Resolution and Presentation" tab
   1. Ensure that "Default is Full Screen" is not ticked
-  2. Set Default Screen Width to 400
+  2. Set "Default Screen Width" to 400
-  3. Set Default Screen Height to 800
+  3. Set "Default Screen Height" to 800
-  4. Ensure Run In Background is ticked
+  4. Ensure "Run In Background" is ticked
   5. Ensure "Resizeable Window" is ticked
-7. Click Build and choose the file name and where to save the file
+7. Click "Build" and choose the file name and where to save the file
 8. Run a jetty or tomcat instance of the server
 9. Open two instances of the client, ie., the program you have just built
   - Ensure that you can see the all buttons in the GUI, including "Quit" at the bottom.